Trump's travel ban: Companies and executives speak out

 The bank said it has reached out to employees on sponsored visas who could be affected by the executive order.
 CEO Jamie Dimon is on Trump's business and economic council.

-"We want everyone one of you to know of our unwavering commitment to the dedicated people working here at JPMorgan Chase (JPM)," the statement said.
+"We want every one of you to know of our unwavering commitment to the dedicated people working here at JPMorgan Chase (JPM)," the statement said.

 Trip Advisor CEO Stephen Kaufer